 A quick aside on the terminology, construction etc of these belts:

 The GT3 is roughly identical to the GT2, only they are constructed with carbon tensile cords rather than the aramid cords of the GT2.
 However, from the manufacturers own documentation we know that "Aramid tensile cords used in rubber synchronous belts generally have only a marginally higher tensile modulus in comparison to fiberglass" (see page 172 here).
-With regards to the actual tooth profile, there may be minor changes but since then both fit same pulley profile, they are unlikely to be significant.
+With regards to the actual tooth profile, there may be minor changes to the design but since they both fit same pulley profile, these are unlikely to be significant.
 GT stands for “Gates Pulley” after the manufacturer, Gates.
 The belts are a part of their “Powergrip” line, and are successors to HTD belts.
 Gates claim the GT3 can transmit 30% more power than GT2!!
-However I have never seen independent verification of this, and especially in light of previous statements it does frankly sounds a bit suspect...
+However I have never seen independent verification of this, and especially in light of previous statements it does sounds a bit suspect...
 Original Gates company parts are more difficult to find for independent makers than their Chinese counterparts, but again I have not seen any comparisons in mechanical properties between the real deal and knock offs.